CMSgov/bluebutton-web-server/insights/athena/readme.md

 2. In the AWS Athena console, open up the "Query editor".

+3. Select "bb2" from the workgroup drop-down on the query editor.

-3. Under the "Data" panel, select the "bb2" database.
+4. Under the "Data" panel, select the "bb2" database.

-4. Under the "Data" panel, locate the "Views" section.
+5. Under the "Data" panel, locate the "Views" section.

-5. Select the "Show/edit query" action for the target view to be changed.
+6. Select the "Show/edit query" action for the target view to be changed.

-6. Copy and paste the edited SQL to replace the "CREATE OR REPLACE" block contents.
+7. Copy and paste the edited SQL to replace the "CREATE OR REPLACE" block contents.
 NOTE: This may be enclosed in "()".

-7. RUN the query.
+8. RUN the query.
 This will replace it.

-8. Login to AWS Quicksight.
+9. Login to AWS Quicksight.

-9. Go to the `Datasets` section.
+10. Go to the `Datasets` section.

-10. Select the data set related to the view that was modified.
+11. Select the data set related to the view that was modified.
 You can also create a new view in a similar way.

-11. Click on the `Refresh now` button.
+12. Click on the `Refresh now` button.
 This start a refresh for the dataset.

-12. If there are changes to field names, you will be prompted to map the old fields to the new ones.
+13. If there are changes to field names, you will be prompted to map the old fields to the new ones.

-13. Edit your existing Analyses that are utlizing the dataset related to the changes.
+14. Edit your existing Analyses that are utlizing the dataset related to the changes.

-14. Commit your SQL file changes back to the repository via PR.
+15. Commit your SQL file changes back to the repository via PR.